WPDevelopers/notificationx/README.txt

 = Is our website’s data legally safe with NotificationX?

 Yes.
 Your data is legally safe and we guarantee to not make use of your data under any circumstances.
-And your data stays at your site, so zero risk, its not like other SaaS based solution.
+And your data stays at your site, so zero risks, it's not like other SaaS-based solutions.

 == Screenshots ==

-1. Overview of few notification
+1. Overview of few notifications
 2. Sales Notification
 3. Comment Notification
 4. Plugin Download Stats